SALE! $50 Off Hardware with Screen Door Purchase!

 Another consideration to make is whether you need a latchset or a lockset.
 Both serve the same purpose but have different functions.
 A latchset is designed to keep a door or gate completely shut.
 They have a bolt operated by either a handle or knob that, when closed, will hold the door in place.
 A lockset serves the same purpose, but with the added benefit of security.
 Locksets have a locking mechanism that will require a key to open when locked.
 Latchsets do not have this function.

 We recommend using a latchset on gates and doors where security isn't an issue.
-Latchsets should be used on entryways into the home where a lock is needed for extra piece of mind.
+Locksets should be used on entryways into the home where a lock is needed for extra piece of mind.

-Choosing the right set of hinges will make opening and closing your screen door hassle-free and even extend the life of your door.
+Choosing the right set of screen door hinges will make opening and closing your door hassle-free and even extend the life of your door.
 We offer a variety of hinges to suit different needs, whether it be style or function.

 The hinge material is important in determining what hinges will best fit your needs.
 The majority of our hinges are constructed from solid brass.
 We prefer brass hinges due to their rigidness and ability to withstand years of abuse.
 They also gain a natural patina over time with the unlaquered variety, although we do carry a wide selection of other finishes as well.
 Our base model hinges are made from steel, making them a cost-effective option.
 However, keep in mind that they may corrode overtime due to their steel construction.